← Writing

 A More Useful Distinction

-The real distinction is not between fast and slow thinking.
+The useful distinction is not between fast and slow thinking.
 It is between compressed reasoning and visible reasoning.

 Compressed reasoning feels efficient, produces quick alignment, and hides assumptions.

-Visible reasoning takes slightly longer, surfaces trade-offs and dependencies, and creates more durable decisions.
+Visible reasoning takes slightly longer, surfaces trade-offs and dependencies, and produces decisions that are more likely to survive contact with reality, which is an underrated quality.

 The goal is not to eliminate compression.
-It is to recognise when compression is appropriate and when it is hiding something that matters.
+It is to recognise when compression is appropriate and when it is quietly removing something that matters.

 The Habit Worth Challenging

-Fast thinking becomes dangerous when it becomes habitual.
-When every problem, regardless of its complexity, is approached through the same compressed pathway.
+Fast thinking becomes problematic when it becomes habitual, when every problem, regardless of its complexity, is approached through the same compressed pathway.

-Less often, they become equally good at examining how those answers were constructed.
+Less often, they become equally good at examining how those answers were constructed, which is where most of the risk sits.

 The Shift